 Parallel to the course lectures, a regular tutorial is provided for students of Korean Studies by a teaching assistant (TA) in which the material is further discussed.
-Discussion of and instructions about the course assignments will also be discussed here.
+Discussion of and instructions about the course assignment will also be discussed here.

 This course has four primary objectives:

-Establish baseline knowledge of the modern history of Korea;
+Foster knowledge of the modern history of Korea;

-Introduce divergent interpretations of that modern history;
+Introduce divergent historical interpretations of that modern history;

 Cultivate critical approaches to concepts salient to modern Korean history; and

 The final mark for this course is the weighted average of all test components.
 The written exam must be completed with a pass (5.50 and higher).

 Only those students who have participated in all parts of the lecture will be admitted to the resit.
 The resit consists of a written exam with open questions worth 100% of the course grade.